Xekhai/1SpaceHC/README.md

 This will start the project.

-**Note: BuilderX generates Expo project at the moment, if you want to add custom fonts in your create-react-native-app project please refer these steps**
+**Note: Expo project at the moment, if you want to add custom fonts in your create-react-native-app project please refer these steps**

 1. Add Fonts to an "assets/fonts" folder in the root of your project.
 2. Add rnpm to package.json providing the path to the font files: